Hotel Vendome fire

-The Hotel Vendome fire in the United States was the worst firefighting tragedy in Boston history.
-Nine firefighters were killed during the final stages of extinguishing a fire on June 17, 1972.
-The Hotel Vendome was on the southwest corner of the intersection of Commonwealth Avenue and Dartmouth Street, in the Back Bay area of Boston.
+At 2:35 p.m. on June 17, 1972, fire broke out at the Hotel Vendome at the intersection of Commonwealth Avenue and Dartmouth Street in the Back Bay neighborhood of Boston.

+The fire was brought under control by 4:30 p.m., but at 5:28 p.m. a section of the building collapsed, killing nine firefighters – the largest number of Boston firefighters killed in any single incident.

+The Hotel Vendome Fire Memorial, a few yards away on the Commonwealth Avenue Mall, commemorates the fire and loss of life.

 Background

-The Vendome was a luxury hotel built in 1871 in Back Bay, just north of Copley Square.
+The Vendome was a luxury hotel built in 1871, just north of Copley Square.
 A massive expansion was undertaken in 1881 according to plans by architect J. F. Ober and completed in 1882.

 During the 1960s, the Vendome suffered four small fires.

-In 1971, the year of the original building's centennial, the Vendome was sold.
-The new owners opened a restaurant called Cafe Vendome on the first floor, and began renovating the remaining hotel into condominiums and a shopping mall.
+In 1971 it was sold; a restaurant was opened on the first floor and work began to turn the remainder of the building into apartments and a shopping mall.

 Fire and collapse

-The building was largely empty the afternoon of Saturday June 17, 1972, except for a few people performing renovations.
-One of the workers discovered that a fire had begun in an enclosed space between the third and fourth floors, and at 2:35 p.m. rang Box 1571.
+On Saturday, June 17, 1972, the Vendome was largely empty except for patrons in the Cafe Vendome and a few renovation workers.
+A worker discovered fire in an enclosed space between the third and fourth floors, and at 2:35 p.m. a nearby fire alarm call box was activated.
 A working fire was called in at 2:44 p.m., and subsequent alarms were rung at 2:46 p.m., 3:02 p.m., and 3:06 p.m.
-A total of 16 engine companies, five ladder companies, two aerial towers, and a heavy rescue company responded.
+A total of sixteen engine companies, five ladder companies, two aerial towers, and a heavy rescue company – comprising some 200 firefighters in all – eventually responded.